International Seminar on Selective Inference

 Upcoming Seminar Presentations

-All seminars take place Wednesdays at 8:30 am PT / 11:30 am ET / 4:30 pm London / 6:30 pm Tel Aviv.
+All seminars take place Tuesdays at 8:30 am PT / 11:30 am ET / 3:30 pm London / 5:30 pm Tel Aviv.
+(Note that US is on DST.)
 Past seminar presentations are posted here.

 Links: [Relevant papers: paper #1]

-Speaker: Lucas Janson (Harvard University)
+Speaker: Ying Jin (Harvard University)

 Links: [Relevant papers: paper #1]